Logging

 The log4j2.xml file use by CAS includes custom Log4j2 plugins:

 • CasAppender: The CasAppender wraps another regular appender and removes sensitive values from the log entries such as Ticket Granting Tickets or Proxy Granting Tickets.
+It may be used via the following Log4j2 configuration template:

 • ExceptionOnlyFilter: In order to allow CAS to freely log unexpected errors at WARN and ERROR without obscuring everything with stacktraces, exceptions in the logs are disabled by default but there are log4j2.xml properties that can turn them back on.
 By default, all exceptions are written to a dedicated stacktrace rolling log file and this is done using a custom ExceptionOnlyFilter nested in the CasAppender.